eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool new_X_session(Session* session, SessionId id, ClientKey key, const uint8_t* const agent_ip, uint16_t agent_port,
                        OnTopic on_topic_callback, void* on_topic_args);
-    //Currently, only 'udp' is entirelly supported.
+    //Currently, only 'UDP' is entirelly supported.

 This function initialize a Session object that you should keep during a communication session with a *Micro RTPS Agent*.

-To log in with the agent you must call:
+To log in with the *Agent* you must call:

 .. code-block:: c